xapian/xapian-gsoc-proposal/proposal.rst

 NEAR(nearpostlist), PHRASE(phrasepostlist), and exactphrasepostlist :

 	Most of the work done by MultiAndPostList.

-	I think we can do better than just divide the estimate number by constant.

-	We can get a list by words that most likely to come next to each other, like: "the" + "noun".

-	This would help most in exactphrasepostlist, where we search for words that make a sentence (terms right next to each other)
+Based on the last three weeks' research, we would know, if we can calculate better estimate.

 VALUE_RANGE(valuerangepostlist) :